wickhill/jump-to-conclusions-app/README.md

 **Is This Good For The Company?**

 Even *we* get a case of 'The Mondays' from time to time ☹️.
 Hard to believe, I know.
-But hey, this ain't nothing that a few 'Shrimp Poppers' or 'Extreme Fajitas' can't fix!
+But hey, this ain't nothing that a few 'Shrimp Poppers' or 'Extreme Fajitas' can't fix 🦐🎉

 <p align="right">(<a href="#top">back to top</a>)</p>